 Filing a lawsuit after hitting an animal (domesticated or otherwise) is relatively rare.
 However, if your case warrants a lawsuit, your lawyer will:

 - File your lawsuit within the allotted time period

 - Assign a financial value to your lawsuit

 If the insurance company is not forthcoming with an acceptable offer or is not treating you fairly, you may benefit from the assistance and guidance of a personal injury lawyer in your area.

 Kaine Law Will Advocate for You

-Personal injury lawyer at Kaine Law will advocate for your rights if you hit an animal.
+Our personal injury lawyers at Kaine Law will champion your rights if you hit an animal.
 We will stand up for your rights and pursue fair compensation.
 Call our office today for a free consultation.
 Because we work on contingency, you pay nothing unless we win your case.